CMHAAorg/cmhaa-website/site/content/about.md

           a way we're not doing enough, so together we’re going to do more, and we’re going to be better in our organisations and together.
       - our_board_name: Mac Ghani
-        our_board_image: img/mac-ghani.jpg
+        our_board_image: img/mac-ghani_cropped.jpg
-        our_board_title: Managing Director, Avanade
+        our_board_title: Global Growth & Strategy Executive, Avanade
         our_board_linkedin: "https://www.linkedin.com/in/macghani/ "
         our_board_description: >-
-          As Managing Director of Avanade Australia, Mac leads a team of more than 500 professionals who are passionate about making a genuine human impact through the power of people and digital innovation.
+          As Global Growth & Strategy Executive, Mac dedicates his time at work on driving the activation of Avanade’s global five-year strategy and Growth Markets’ Strategic Priorities across Asia Pacific, Latin America and the Middle East.
+In addition, Mac works closely with Avanade’s Chief Growth Officer, Craig Gorsline, on Avanade’s global strategic priorities which will drive the company’s transformation and accelerated growth.

-          Prior to his current role, Mac served as General Manager for Avanade’s business in Western and Central Canada.
-Throughout his career at Avanade, Mac has served in various leadership positions including Malaysia Country Manager, Australia Chief Technology Officer, and Canberra Capability Lead.
+          Prior to his current role, Mac was Avanade’s Australia General Manager, where he led a team of more than 500 professionals focused on the Microsoft ecosystem and passionate for making a genuine human impact.
+Under his leadership, Mac led the Australia team to deliver consistent double-digit growth and won their first-ever Microsoft Country Partner of the Year Award in 2020.
+To support employees’ needs in all aspects of their lives and ensure they feel cared for, Mac and his team introduced the Gender Transition Leave Benefit, enhanced Parental Leave, and No Meeting Fridays, among other programs and initiatives.
+Avanade received the WGEA Employer of Choice for Gender Equality (EOCGE) citation three years in a row and was recognized in TechDiversity’s 2020 Hall of Fame.

-          Mac is deeply committed towards cultivating a safe and inclusive environment where everyone can be their true selves.
-Mac believes diversity fuels innovation, and prioritizing employees’ health and wellbeing would enable them to realise their full potential.
-To support employees’ needs in all aspects of their lives and ensure they feel cared for, Mac and his team introduced the Gender Transition Leave Benefit and No Meeting Fridays, among other programs and initiatives.
-Under his leadership, Avanade Australia received the WGEA Employer of Choice for Gender Equality (EOCGE) citation three years in a row and TechDiversity’s 2020 Hall of Fame.
+          Throughout his career at Avanade, Mac has served in various leadership positions including General Manager for Western and Central Canada, Malaysia Country Manager, Australia Chief Technology Officer, and Canberra Capability Lead.

           Mac holds a Masters in Business and Technology from the University of South Wales.
-He lives in Sydney with his wife and two young daughters.
+He lives in Sydney with his wife and three young daughters.
       - our_board_name: Brian Long
         our_board_image: img/brianlong-woolworths.jpg
         our_board_title: General Manager Safety, Health & Wellbeing, Woolworths Group